-The Nominations Committee is chaired by Mr. G. Galatariotis (non-Executive Director) and is composed of two other Directors, Messrs C. Koutsos (non-Executive Director) and A. Katsifos (non-Executive Director).
+The Nominations Committee is chaired by Mr. G. Galatariotis (non-Executive Director) and is composed of two other Directors, Messrs C. Koutsos (non-Executive Director) and M. Mansi Montenegro (non-Executive Director).
+Mr. M. Mansi Montenegro was appointed on the 16th of March 2023 to fill the vacant position that arose due to the retirement of Mr. A. Katsifos member of the Nominations Committee until the 19th of May 2022.
 All the members of the Committee are non-Executive Directors.
 The Nominations Committee is responsible for the selection and nomination of any new Director, for the Board's consideration.
 The Committee is responsible to carry out a selection process.
 Upon the appointment of a new Director, appropriate training is provided as required.
-In accordance with the Articles of Association of the Company and the Corporate Governance Code, at least three out of the eleven Directors of the Company (excluding the Executive Chairman of the Company) retire by rotation every year (each Director retires every three years) and, if eligible, may offer themselves for reelection.
-The Board has set the 75th year of age as the year of retirement.
+In accordance with the Articles of Association of the Company and the Corporate Governance Code, at least three out of the eleven Director retires every three years) and, if eligible, may offer themselves for re-election.
+The Board has set the 75th year of age as the year of retirement however, reserved the right to make exceptions to the retirement age policy.